![]() |

 In this advanced discussion, we explore how SheerPower's virtual machine (SPVM) automatically handles system shutdowns, process terminations, and application window closures gracefully.
 This ensures that applications exit cleanly without requiring developers to manually implement complex shutdown handling.

-When a SheerPower program is running, it operates within the SPVM virtual machine, which automatically handles all system, application, and user-triggered events that lead to termination.
+When a SheerPower program is running, it operates within the SPVM virtual machine, which automatically handles all system, application, and user-triggered events that lead to application termination.
 In these cases, SheerPower ensures a graceful cleanup of resources and exits.
 The termination events include:

 taskkill /IM